leonardovarela-ti/TrustAInvest/docs/terraform-deployment-fixes.md

 - AWS Managed Rules Known Bad Inputs Rule Set
 - Rate-based rule to prevent DDoS attacks

+### S3 Bucket ACL and Ownership Controls for CloudFront Logs

+We added the following resources to enable CloudFront logs:
+- `aws_s3_bucket_ownership_controls` with `object_ownership = "BucketOwnerPreferred"` to allow the bucket owner to control ACLs
+- `aws_s3_bucket_acl` with `acl = "log-delivery-write"` to allow CloudFront to write logs to the bucket

 ### S3 Bucket Policy for Logs

-We updated the S3 bucket policy to include permissions for:
+We created a comprehensive S3 bucket policy that includes permissions for:
-- ALB service account to write access logs
+- ALB service account (127311923021 for us-east-1) to write access logs to the alb-logs/ prefix
-- CloudFront service to write access logs
+- CloudFront service to write access logs to the cloudfront-logs/ prefix
+- Both services to get the bucket ACL for permission checks
+- Added specific permission for `logdelivery.elasticloadbalancing.amazonaws.com` service

+Despite these changes, we still encountered permission issues with ALB access logs.
+We've disabled ALB access logs for now and will need to investigate further.

 ### DNS Module Modifications